keiwsh/keiwsh/README.md

 ## Hello! :nerd_face:

 ### Aspiring developer!
-Interest lie in various things such as music, perfumes, football and gaming; big fan of Tottenham ⚽🤍 and T1 🎮❤️
+Interest lie in various things such as music, perfumes, movies, football and gaming; big fan of Tottenham ⚽🤍 and T1 🎮❤️

-TMI: I hold the Diamond Rank in League of Legends (Top 3% Europe)
+TMI: I hold the Diamond Rank in League of Legends (Top 2.1% Worldwide) & the Ascendant Rank in Valorant (Top 1% Worldwide)

 Working sporadically on small projects such as my personal website or any projects I scavenge on the Internet! :frog: